Quake (video game): Development

 The team entered into an R&D phase while Carmack was working on the engine.
 By 1995, the outline for the game included a medieval setting, hand-to-hand combat, thrown weapons, an area of effect attack with the hammer, and feeding souls to the Hellgate Cube.
 Some early information on Quake was released publicly, focusing on a Thor-like character who wields a giant hammer.
 A close up of Quake holding his hammer was on the cover of PC Gamer for the October 1995 issue, and screenshots showed medieval environments and a dragon.
 Romero revealed in 2023 that the dragon model was never actually implemented, and had simply been placed in the sky for the screenshot.
 The plan was for the game to have more role-playing-style elements.
-An Aztec style texture set was developed for the project, but the set was not used due to artistic opposition from American McGee, who preferred a more heavy metal themed look for his levels.
-This second texture set was used for the Vaults of Zin.
+An Aztec-style texture set was developed for the project, but was not used due to artistic opposition from American McGee, who preferred a more heavy metal themed look for his levels.
+This texture set was reused in episode three for the map Vaults of Zin.

-Before gameplay could be worked on in earnest, Carmack would need to build the game engine which was a significant undertaking, and took much longer than anticipated.
+Before gameplay could be worked on in earnest, Carmack would need to build the game engine, which was a significant undertaking, and took much longer than anticipated.
 Carmack was not only developing a fully 3D engine, but also a TCP/IP networking model.
-Carmack later said that he should have done two separate projects which developed those things- the networking model first, used for a game which was otherwise in the Doom II engine, and then the 3D overhaul for a second title.
-The Quake engine popularized several major advances in the genre: polygonal models instead of prerendered sprites; full 3D level design instead of a 2.5D map; prerendered lightmaps; and allowing end users to partially program the game (in this case with QuakeC), which popularized fan-created modifications (mods).
+Carmack later said that he should have done two separate projects which developed those things – the networking model first, used for a game which was otherwise in the Doom II engine, and then the 3D overhaul for a second title.
+The Quake engine popularized several major advances in the genre: polygonal models instead of prerendered sprites; full 3D level design instead of a 2.5D map; prerendered lightmaps; and allowing end users to partially program the game (in this case with QuakeC), which popularized fan-created modifications (mods) in both gaming in general and Quake itself.

 Working with a game engine that was still in development presented difficulties for the designers.
 Around fifty levels were developed during the R&D process, but engine changes meant that the team was frequently having to redo work.
 Much of this needed to be scrapped by the time the engine was completed in late 1995.
 The team was burned out from the process, and raised the idea of using the existing demo levels for a first person shooter, as it would be faster and less risky.
 Romero opposed the change, but relented.
 The creative differences would ultimately lead to his departure from the company after completing Quake.

+If you saw the original names of levels, you'd see we weren't naming them E1M1 [Episode 1, Map 1] or anything like that.
+It was just JRwhiz3, or DMbase3, or Sandycity1.
+Stuff like that.
+We just said, 'Let's create a bunch of cool stuff and we'll figure out how to fit it together.'